Umersaeed81/File_Management_Operations/README.md

   -   **File Age Analysis**
   -   **Retrieve and Display File Metadata Including Name, Size, Creation Date, Modification Date, Extension, and Directory Path**
 - ## [**Chapter 2: Advanced File Filtering and Management Techniques**](https://github.com/Umersaeed81/File_Management_Operations/blob/main/log/File_Filtering/Advanced_File_Filtering_and_Management_Techniques.md)
+  - 1. Listing All Files in a Directory
+  - 2. Recursively Listing All Files in a Directory and Its Subdirectories
+  - 3. Listing Files in Subdirectories with Any Extension (Not Including Top-Level Directory)
+  - 4. Listing All CSV Files in a Directory
 ![](https://github.com/Umersaeed81/File_Management_Operations/blob/main/log/pic1.png?raw=true)